Apoorva2214/Plant_Disease_Detection/README.md

-# Plant Disease Detection App
+# PlantCare: Plant Disease Detection App

 This repository contains the code for a Plant Disease Detection App, a machine learning project that uses a Convolutional Neural Network (CNN) to detect various plant diseases from images.
 This app aims to help farmers and gardeners quickly identify and address plant health issues.